-Data on employee behavior in ESO plans is highly confidential and causes a lack of empirical studies in the field.25 The existing literature can be ordered according to the level of data aggregation of the underlying data sets.
-In a large sample analysis, Core and Guay (2001) study aggregated exercise behavior of non-executive employees in 756 firms.26 Among other things, they find that option exercises are higher when the realizable value of an option on exercise (intrinsic value) captures a greater percentage of the options theoretical Black and Scholes (1973) value.
-This finding is considered evidence consistent with employees recognizing that it is costly to exercise options too early (because it involves sacrificing the time value of the option).27
+level of data aggregation of the underlying data sets.
+In a large sample analysis, Core and Guay (2001) study aggregated exercise patterns of non-executive employees in 756 firms.
+Among other things, they find that option exercises are higher when the realizable value of an option on exercise captures a greater percentage of the options theoretical Black and Scholes (1973) value.
+This finding is considered evidence consistent with employees recognizing that it is costly to exercise options too early (because it involves sacrificing the time value of the option).22

 Bettis et al. (2005) study how cross-sectional firm and individual characteristics affect option exercises at almost 4,000 firms.
-To proxy for individual characteristics, they can use information on the employees' level in the respective firms (CEOs, board members and lower level executives) and use this variable to capture the effects of unobserved variables like risk aversion and wealth structure.28 Bettis et al. find that employees working for firms with the highest stock price volatility exercise their options two years earlier than those working for firms with the lowest volatility.
+To proxy for individual characteristics, they employ information on the grade level of an employee and use this variable to capture the effects of unobserved variables like risk aversion and wealth structure.23 Bettis et al. find that employees working for firms with the highest stock price volatility exercise their options two years earlier than those working for firms with the lowest volatility.
 Furthermore, employees at higher grades hold their options longer than those at lower levels.
-This finding is considered evidence consistent with risk averse individuals exercising to reduce the exposure to firm specific risk.
+They consider this finding as evidence suggesting that risk averse individuals exercise to reduce the exposure to firm specific risk.